Skip to content

 Financial ledger & reconciliation

-• Ledger service for billing events, payments, refunds, and payouts.
+• Built a ledger service to track billing events, payments, refunds, and payouts.

-• After duplicate ledger entries during a retry storm, shipped idempotent writes and reconciliation jobs to detect and fix mismatches.
+• After duplicate ledger entries during a retry storm from a downstream processor, shipped idempotent write paths and reconciliation jobs to detect and fix mismatches.

-• Led architecture and data model design reviews.
+• Wrote design docs and led architecture and data model reviews.

 • Java